-What the best contact centre managers all do
+Common traits of the best contact centre managers

 As a contact centre manager, you have a range of competing priorities that consume your every day.